Renato66/Renato66.github.io/README.md

 # install dependencies
 $ yarn install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:8081
-$ yarn dev
+$ yarn serve

 # build for production and launch server
 $ yarn build